-Intended outcome Success criteria Disadvantaged pupils in Early Years have made accelerated progress to close the attainment gap with non- disadvantaged pupils.
-Reception outcomes demonstrate a reducing gap between the attainment of disadvantaged/non-disadvantage pupils.
-Disadvantaged pupils in Year One phonics have made accelerated progress to close the attainment gap with non-disadvantaged pupils.
-Year One phonic outcomes demonstrate a reducing gap between the attainment of disadvantaged/non-disadvantage pupils.
-Disadvantaged pupils in Year Two have made accelerated progress to close the attainment gap with non-disadvantaged pupils.
-Year Two outcomes demonstrate a reducing gap between the attainment of disadvantaged/non-disadvantage pupils.
-Disadvantaged pupils in Year Six have made accelerated progress to close the attainment gap with non-disadvantaged pupils.
-Year Six outcomes demonstrate a reducing gap between the attainment of disadvantaged/non-disadvantage pupils.
-To ensure that disadvantaged pupils' social and emotional needs are met to ensure that they are 'ready' to learn.
-Show that children are settled and engaged in all aspects of the curriculum through: - Drop-in observation - Pupil voice/parent questionnaires - High-levels of participation in extra-curricular activities -tangible improvements in behaviours for learning.
+Intended outcome Success criteria Under-resourced (Pupil Premium) children to make progress to close the attainment gap in all year groups and statutory datasets.
+Outcomes to demonstrate that the attainment gap is closing in: • All year groups • EYFS (GLD) • Year 1 - Phonics Check • End of KS2 National Curriculum Tests To ensure that under-resourced pupils' social and emotional and SEND needs are met to ensure that they are 'ready' to learn.
+Show that children are settled and engaged in all aspects of the curriculum through: - Drop-in observation - Pupil voice/parent questionnaires - High-levels of participation in extra-curricular activities - tangible improvements in behaviours for learning.
 To improve and sustain wellbeing for under resourced pupils.
 Show sustained high-levels of pupils' wellbeing through: - Drop-in observation - Pupil voice/parent questionnaires - High-levels of participation in extra-curricular activities Develop children's aspirations.
 Children are given a variety of real-life experiences through the curriculum in order to gain confidence to explore the outside world.
-To improve the mental health of under resourced pupils Embed a curriculum which embeds key strategies to support pupils mental health and wellbeing e.g. understanding of brain development, gratitude, affirmations, goal setting, calming strategies and activities such as exercise and singing built into the framework of everyday.
+To improve the mental health of under resourced pupils.
+Embed a curriculum which embeds key strategies to support pupils mental health and wellbeing e.g. understanding of brain development, gratitude, affirmations, goal setting, calming strategies and activities such as exercise and singing built into the framework of everyday.
 Improve outcomes for families by providing and facilitating advice and support in a timely manner.
 Family Mentor able to articulate the impact of her role.
 Families to continue to talk positively about this support.
 Families accessing wider support through health, early help and the family hubs.